sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 [builtInDocumentProperties](https://reference.aspose.com/words/nodejs-net/aspose.words/document/builtindocumentproperties/) additionally provides access to document properties through a set of entered properties that return values of the appropriate type. [customDocumentProperties](https://reference.aspose.com/words/nodejs-net/aspose.words/document/customdocumentproperties/) enable you to add or remove document properties from a document.

 The [DocumentProperty](https://reference.aspose.com/words/nodejs-net/aspose.words.properties/documentproperty/) class allows you to get the name, value, and type of a document property. **value** returns an object, but there is a set of methods allowing you to get the property value converted to a specific type.
-After you get to know what type the property is, you can use one of the **DocumentProperty.to_XXX** methods, such as **DocumentProperty.\_\_str\_\_** and [DocumentProperty.toInt](https://reference.aspose.com/words/nodejs-net/aspose.words.properties/documentproperty/toint/), to obtain the value of the appropriate type.
+After you get to know what type the property is, you can use one of the **DocumentProperty.toXXX** methods, such as **DocumentProperty.\_\_str\_\_** and [DocumentProperty.toInt](https://reference.aspose.com/words/nodejs-net/aspose.words.properties/documentproperty/toint/), to obtain the value of the appropriate type.

 The following code example shows how to enumerate all built-in and custom properties in a document:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-working_with_document_properties-EnumerateProperties.py" >}}
+{{< gist "aspose-words-gists" "0593a8803015363f3026f648332e7026" "enumerate-properties.cs" >}}

 {{% alert color="primary" %}}

-You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Properties.docx).
+You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Properties.docx).

 {{% /alert %}}